We were recently lucky enough to catch up with one of our Namibian guides to ask him about his life and what it is like to be a wildlife guide.

-I've seen a pride of lions chasing an injured oryx in Etosha National Park.
-It was weak bleeding from its injuries so the lions jumped on its back.
+I've seen a pride of lion chasing an injured oryx in Etosha National Park.
+It was weak bleeding from its injuries so the lion jumped on its back.
 It's the way of nature unfortunately.
 Jackals are also opportunistic like coyotes, I've seen an antelope mother struggling to give birth, and because she's weak the jackals will help with the birth and then take the baby.
 It's painful, it's emotional, but it's the way of nature.

 When I was with my first Audley group we saw around 60 springbok drinking from a waterhole.
 A jackal appeared, gripping the neck and throat of a springbok in the water, pulling it down to suffocate it.
 Suddenly 40 to 50 jackals appeared, finishing off other springboks in the same fashion.
 It did upset some people on our trip but others were fascinated and took photos.

 How do you react in a dangerous situation?